nickerso/cellml-spec-sphinx-test/source/terminology.rst

     A Unicode character in the range U+0030 to U+0039.

 Basic Latin alphanumeric character
-    A Unicode character that is either a basic Latin alphabetic character or a European numeric character.
+    A Unicode character which is either a basic Latin alphabetic character or a European numeric character.

 Basic Latin underscore